 Before leaving South Africa sports minister Fikile Mbalua told the side not to return a bunch of losers.

-De Villiers says that kind of pressure does not come as a surprise.
+De Villiers says that kind of pressure doesn't come as a surprise.

 "We all looked at each other and went 'ooh here we go' but our country, South Africa, expect a lot from their sports people and we're expected to come here and win the tournament, so we understand that."